-2 Under the policy for 2022-23.
-It is for the linked secondary school to decide whether to give priority in its admissions policy.
+&lt;sup>2 It is for the linked secondary school to decide whether to give priority in its admissions policy.
 That can change from one year to the next, following public consultation.
+This priority is limited to normal round transfers from Year 6 to Year 7.